dell/csm-docs/content/docs/csidriver/features/powerscale.md

 ## Single Pod Access Mode for PersistentVolumes- ReadWriteOncePod (ALPHA FEATURE)

 Use `ReadWriteOncePod(RWOP)` access mode if you want to ensure that only one pod across the whole cluster can read that PVC or write to it.
-This is only supported for CSI Driver for PowerScale 2.1.0 and Kubernetes version 1.22+.
+This is supported for CSI Driver for PowerScale 2.1.0+ and Kubernetes version 1.22+.

 To use this feature, enable the ReadWriteOncePod feature gate for kube-apiserver, kube-scheduler, and kubelet, by setting command line arguments:
 `--feature-gates="...,ReadWriteOncePod=true"`